CorvidAeon/HackTheBox/writeup.md

 CMS Made Simple < 2.2.10 - SQL Injecti | exploits/php/webapps/46635.py
 ...
 ```
-Here's one that mentions SQL Injection, seems like a good choice for when we have an index.php loading page.
+Here's one that mentions SQL Injection.
+This seems like a good choice for when we have an index.php loading page.

 Let's copy the python file to the current directory and check it out.
-It tries to dump salts usernames emails and passwords then attempt to crack them.
+It tries to dump salts, usernames, emails, and passwords, then attempt to crack them.
 Run the command:
 ```
 python 46635.py -u http://10.10.10.138/writeup/